motekulo/phonestrument/devnotes.md

 * On collision increase player sprite size and delete ball

 * Try adding nexusUI controls for testing purposes in the browser (underneath, maybe)

+### May 5 2017

+Some performance problems on the Samsung Tab A. Audio in Tone barely working at all.
+Tried latency fixes on Tone.context.latencyHint to no avail.
+The only thing that seemed to make a difference was getting rid of the PolySynth (converting back to MonoSynth).
+Leave it for now, and return later to solve it.
+Things to try might be just setting up a Tone project without Phaser, trying samples as ogg or mp3, using parts instead of quantized scheduled evetns on the timeline, trying to schedule events further in the future.
+Bear in mind, though, that not even the click track was working.
+That's odd in itself.
+Should also try as many other devices I have to hand as well - Mareta's tablet, Patrick's, other phones.

+#### Plan:
+Try timing with Tone.Player synced to transport.
+No matter what happens, move on with game idea:
+- Initial ball creation
+- increase of intensity
+- square moving
+- collision